 If your iPhone screen won’t turn on, and you need guidance on getting it back on, read this article.
-This issue can be caused by a variety of problems, and so, the solutions can either be easy or a little bit technical.
+Various problems can cause this issue, so the solutions can either be easy or technical.
 In this article, you will learn everything about this challenge and what to do when your iPhone won’t turn on.

 Part 1.
 Why Won’t My iPhone Turn On?

 When your iPhone won’t turn on, the cause could either be from the hardware or software.
 Regarding the software issue, sometimes, processes or applications get corrupt and/or crash.
 When this happens, the iPhone won’t turn on.
 Hardware issues have to with the physical components of the iPhone.
 When they malfunction, they too can prevent the device from turning on.